MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 ##### Note: to maintain the usual math order (first the row, then the column number), you have to specify the **y parameter before the x parameter**

-It can be very tricky, so you can use the **Point** object to avoid sneaky errors:
+It can be very tricky, so you can use the **Point** object to prevent sneaky errors:

 ~~~c
 Scalar intensity = matrix.at<uchar>(Point(x, y));